-This tutorial addresses both resyncing a stale member and creating a new member using seed data from another member.
+This tutorial addresses both resyncing a stale member and creating a new member using seed data from another member, both of which can be used to restore a replica set member.
 When syncing a member, choose a time when the system has the bandwidth to move a large amount of data.
 Schedule the synchronization during a time of low usage or during a maintenance window.

 MongoDB provides two options for performing an initial sync:

 mongodwith an empty data directory and let MongoDB's normal initial syncing feature restore the data.
 This is the more simple option but may take longer to replace the data.